 The spirit and intention behind disability laws in the United States is for the full inclusion of people with disabilities in American society.
 Inclusivity is achieved through proactive accessibility efforts and accommodations for individuals with disabilities.

-Inclusivity ensures equal access and opportunity for participation through full and equal enjoyment and effective communication for qualified individuals with disabilities within:
+Inclusivity ensures equal access and opportunity for participation through full and equal enjoyment and effective communication for the disabled community within:

 - Academic Courses & Programs